 Here the law is summarised in relation to those HMOs which do not require an HMO licence.

 Local authorities can impose additional HMO licensing on those HMOs not subject to Mandatory Licensing where there are problems associated with poor management.
-As yet no such areas have been designated.

 This applies in those areas which were subject to old style HMO registration schemes under the old legislation.

 Selective licensing applies in designated areas where there is low demand and/or anti social behaviour.
 This section explains how selective licensing operates.

 In this section the procedure for applying for a licence (whether an HMO licence or a selective licence) is explained.